-The residency was held over 7 weeks and in a collaboration between Amman Design Week and Fab Lab Irbid / Luminus Shamal Start.
+The residency was held in a collaboration between Amman Design Week and Fab Lab Irbid / Luminus Shamal Start.

 Five participants were selected and sponsored to enroll in a seven-week maker residency on digital fabrication.